NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-the-dotnet-cli.md

 ---
-title: Creating and publishing a NuGet package using the dotnet CLI
+title: Create and publish a NuGet package using the dotnet CLI
 description: A walkthrough tutorial on creating and publishing a NuGet package using the .NET Core CLI, dotnet.
 author: karann-msft
 ms.author: karann